guilherme22/cons/README.md

 1. Execute `npm install` to install all dependences.

-2. Execute `gulp serve` para iniciar o servidor de desenvolvimento.
-Deverá abrir uma aba no browser quando tiver tudo pronto.
+2. Execute `gulp serve` for a preview development

 ## Build